mckennatim/demiot/README.md

 ##
+### 26-refactor-server2-modules
+pulled out dattime and added routes to mqtt to display current message
 ### 25-regtokau
 moved in the token authentication module and its test suite, refactored it, went back to nodedemon to use es6 import/export
 ### 24-server2